 To make your stew extra creamy, you can add a knob of butter and a dash of milk.
 Make sure that the milk is warm.
 The same applies to mashed potatoes: if you mix it with cold milk, your dish can get a gluey texture.
 You will always be fine with warm milk: a creamy puree or stew will be your part.
 And what’s more, it stays nice and warm.

-Salt & pepper are the golden duo for any stew, but nutmeg also fits well with stew.
+Salt & pepper are the golden duos for any stew, but nutmeg also fits well with the stew.
 Mix it last with the stew, together with salt and pepper.